NNRepos/enum-spanner-rs/benchmarks/README.md

 cargo run --release -- --benchmark-file [file]
 ```

 The statistics are written to stdout.
-You probably want to redirect the output to a file.
+You probably want to redirect the output to a file for further processing.

 Format